Vertical forward grip: Angled forward grip

 Angled forward grips can provide similar functionality to vertical forward grips.
 They differ in that a vertical foregrip is more useful for "driving" the weapon, while an angled foregrip is more effective at pulling the weapon into the shooter's shoulder while keeping the offhand wrist in a comfortable and manageable position, which helps with accuracy.
 Some angled foregrips are designed to be used with the C Clamp grip which allows good pointability (as vertical foregrips allow) as well as better accuracy because of the shooter's more firm purchase on the weapon.
-One such popular product is the MagPul Dynamics AFG, or Angled Fore Grip.
-This allows the operator to lay the palm of their hand onto the grip while pushing the thumb down on the top of the gun.

 Legality on pistols in the U.S.

 The legality of vertical foregrips on pistols in the United States is unclear.
 In the United States, firearms are categorized by the National Firearms Act and firearms manufactured with specific features are subject to restrictions and controls.
-In the case of a vertical forward grip on a pistol, the law does not explicitly define such a feature as belonging to any category.

 In May 1993, in response to legal action brought by the Bureau of Alcohol, Tobacco, and Firearms (ATF), the South Carolina District Court's finding of fact concluded that a pistol modified with the addition of vertical fore grips was still a pistol and not any other weapon device.
-Following this, the ATF dropped their charges and the case was not tried; as such no precedent was set.

 In an open letter sent to Federal Firearms Licensees in April 2006, the ATF stated their interpretation of the law: that installing a vertical forward grip on a handgun is the same as manufacturing an Any Other Weapon (AOW) category firearm and subject to registration and taxation, with significant penalties for manufacturing or possessing such an unregistered weapon.

 The ATF has stated that angled grips do not make an AOW from a handgun.